Andrew Wiggins's Success and Achievements in Timeline

 On December 6, 2021, Andrew Wiggins scored 28 points on a career-high eight threes made, in a 126–95 win over the Orlando Magic.

-January 27, 2022: NBA All-Star Selection
+January 27, 2022: Named Western Conference All-Star Starter

-On January 27, 2022, Andrew Wiggins was named a Western Conference starter for the 2022 NBA All-Star Game, marking his first All-Star selection.
+On January 27, 2022, Andrew Wiggins was named a Western Conference starter for the 2022 NBA All-Star Game, his first All-Star selection.

 2022: NBA Championship and All-Star Selection